 Once I got back to the resort, I realized that my husband had the key to our room so I couldn’t change into proper clothes–oops!
 I just had to add this bit of information to explain why I’m wearing a swimsuit for my cooking lesson (at least we matched).

 To Chef Morris: I cannot thank you enough.
-Whenever I make your authentic jerk chicken recipe I will think of you, and it will be often, I assure you!
+Whenever I make your Jamaican jerk chicken recipe I will think of you, and it will be often, I assure you!

 - 1/2 cup packed brown sugar